Proven NFL model reveals Titans vs. Cardinals picks, score prediction

 The Arizona Cardinals will host the Tennessee Titans in an NFL Week 5 battle on Paramount+.
 Kyler Murray and the Cardinals are looking to get back into the win column after back-to-back losses to division rivals, most recently falling 23-20 to the Seattle Seahawks on Thursday Night Football.
 Meanwhile, Cam Ward and the Titans are still in search of their first win of the season, entering Week 5 on the heels of a 26-0 loss to the Houston Texans.

 Kickoff from State Farm Stadium is set for 4:05 p.m.
 ET on CBS and Paramount+.
-Arizona is a 7.5-point favorite in the latest Titans vs. Cardinals odds from SportsLine consensus, while the over/under for total points scored is 41.5.
+Arizona is a 7.5-point favorite in the latest Titans vs. Cardinals odds from SportsLine consensus, while the over/under for total points scored is 41.
+The Cardinals are -420 money line favorites (risk $420 to win $100), while the Titans are +324 underdogs.
 Before making any Cardinals vs. Titans picks, make sure you check out the picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Titans vs. Cardinals at DraftKings Sportsbook, where new users get $200 in bonus bets if your initial $5 bet wins: